Leadership Development Programme for PE leaders – Recruitment Pack

 Supporting Partners

-The professional development programme will be ‘supported’ by organisations that are champions of Diversity, Equity and Inclusion in our school system.
+The professional development programme will be ‘supported’ by organisations who are part of YSTs Diversity Advocacy Group.
+They are champions of Diversity, Equity and Inclusion in our school system.
 Some of the supporting partners will attend the workshops to provide a spotlight on their organisations.

 • Adrian Rollins – Head of School, Heath Park School and member of Black Men Teach and BAMEed